-The aim of the studies leading to the award of an MSc in Mathematics is to deepen knowledge and perfect competence in the chosen field.
-Thus, at the end of the programme, a student will have shown that he/she can apply their knowledge to accomplish a research project and will have learned how to work independently or how to integrate into an interdisciplinary research team.
+The aim of the studies leading to an MSc in Mathematics is to deepen knowledge and perfect competence in the chosen field.
+Thus, at the end of the programme, students will have shown that they can apply their knowledge to accomplish a research project and will have learned how to work independently or how to integrate into an interdisciplinary research team.
 The award of the degree requires creative and self-critical talents as well as the ability to communicate ideas.